tonethar/IGME-330-Spring-2023/notes/object-notes.md

 ### I-E. More about Object properties

 - Object properties can point at primitive values ("value types") such as strings, numbers, booleans
-- They can also point at objects ("reference types") - for example another object literals, or a reference to a DOM element
+- They can also point at objects ("reference types") - for example another object literal, or a reference to a DOM element
 - They can even point at function references - because in JS functions are objects

 ```js